hisstoryxx/hisstoryxx/README.md

-- 🤔 Currently, I’m looking for a job as a Frontend developer
+- Currently, I’m working in Gbike as a mobile developer!! 📱
-- I studied bio-signal processing and software validation in my master's course at graduate school.
-In the first year of my graduate school master's course, I accidentally started a business, I developed a mobile app and website for the first time in 6 months, and became very interested in not only Frontend But also SERVER DEVELOPMENT.

 ## EDUCATION
 ### Master of Medical device Engineering and Management Aug 2020 – Aug 2022
 College of Medicine, Yonsei University, Seoul, South Korea